Aathee1103/Researchtrack_assignment1/README.md

 The first node implements a ROS publisher,cmd_vel which is used for setting robot speed and a ROS subscriber which is named as odom,to know the actual position of the robot and also a ROS client to recieve the random target.file named as robo_position.Cpp is used to write codes for the first node.The position of the robot is defined in topic odom,by using a nav_msgs/Odometry,Odometry message which is defined in the package nav_msgs.This means that the x and y position of the robot is retrieved by reading the pose.pose.position.x and pose.pose.position.y fields of the message received by the callback associated with the subscriber.

 # Server:my_srv
 The server package my_srv contains the C++ file position_server.cpp which contains the source code for generating random integer within a specified range and advertising it over the node /position.
-It uses a custom message which responses two integers namely min and max,whereas the request is empty.
+It uses a custom message which provides responses with two integers namely min and max,whereas the request is empty.

 # Instructions for Running the Project
 The following steps is used to prepare the necessary environment and dependencies to run the assignment: